-Social distancing to slow the spread of coronavirus has kept millions of people away from the office.
+Social distancing to slow the spread of coronavirus kept millions of people away from the office.

-Crowded offices, buses, subway cars, and commuter trains could potentially expose you to coronavirus.
+Crowded offices, buses, subway cars, and commuter trains could potentially expose you to coronavirus and other viruses.
 The best way to stop it from spreading is to stay away from other people.
 Working from home helps you do just that.

 Work can be stressful.
 So can the drive if you spend most of your commute stuck in traffic.
 At home, you may be better able to manage triggers, like annoying co-workers or a demanding boss.
 That could be why one study found that people who telecommute for 8 or more hours a month are less likely to be depressed than those who don't work from home.